The community of people seeking to advance work towards open and interoperable AR met on March 24-25, 2015 in Cambridge, Massachusetts (USA).

 Registration and Fees

-To participate in the public AR Community meeting, complete the on-line registration form and pay fees.
+To participate in the AR Community meeting, complete the online registration form and pay fees.

 Meeting sessions and documents will be in English.

-All notifications to participants will be made by way of this web page, to the AR Standards announcements mailing list, LinkedIn and posted to relevant blogs and industry mailing lists.
+All notifications to participants will be made on this web page, to the AR Community Announcements mailing list, LinkedIn and as well as on relevant blogs and industry mailing lists.

 Community Meetings Chair